Jenna Ellis: Colorado disbarment

 A few months later, in December, Ellis faced possible disbarment from the Colorado bar after two groups filed a complaint.
 On 28 May 2024, her Colorado law license was suspended for three years.

 2024 indictment

 On 24 April 2024, Ellis was among 18 people indicted on charges involving the fake electors plot in the state of Arizona.
 Ellis was indicted as part of the legal team which advised Trump as he sought to overturn the 2020 presidential election results.
 On 18 June 2024, Ellis pled not guilty after appearing before the Maricopa County court remotely by video.

 Cooperation agreement

 On August 5, 2024, Ellis reached a cooperation agreement with Attorney General Kris Mayes, which she signed that day.
 As a result, all charges were dropped, and she must cooperate with the prosecution.

 Presidential pardon

 On November 9, 2025, Ellis was included in President Trump's pardon of those who backed his efforts to subvert the 2020 election.
+The pardon applies to federal charges; a president does not have the power to pardon anyone from state charges.